 - Any combination of public accounting or governmental/industry.

 All work must have been performed, under the direct supervision of a person engaged in active practice as a certified public accountant, who has knowledge about and a higher level of responsibility of the subject tasks and in accordance with all applicable professional standards.

-Moral character reference forms to be signed by individuals who will verify your fiscal integrity.
+All Nevada CPAs must submit moral character reference forms that are signed by individuals who will verify fiscal integrity.
 It should not be signed by a relative of the applicant.